 Bend is one of our favorite towns in the US and definitely one you should visit while in Oregon.
-Not only does it offer tons of attractions and a great atmosphere, it also has great value accommodation options.
+Plenty of things to do in Bend and also good shopping opportunities and fun great atmosphere.
+And great value accommodation options.
 In fact, it was in Bend Oregon that we stayed in a motel that was the best cheap motel we have ever stayed in.

 Oh, she must be exaggerating, I hear you saying.

 Well, this is based on my own personal experience.
 And believe me, having stayed in literally hundreds of motels and hotels in the US, I have quite a bit of experience in that area.
 Read on to see why that little Bend motel got me so excited.

 Why stay in Bend, Oregon, anyway?

 Bend is a perfect place to stay while exploring the Oregonian High Desert.
 It’s that perfect size of US town, just like Bozeman, MT, where you get –

 - Fantastic outdoors right around the corner (within one hour drive from town)

 - A commercial hub with every major store you can think of or need

 My post about things to do in Bend is one of the most popular posts in the blog.
 I’m so happy to see that so many people look for information about the town and come here to find it!
 And I just felt like I owed one more post to all the wonderful people searching for Bend travel information.
 One that will deal with accommodation in this splendid town.